DUNELAND SCHOOL CORPORATION

 [Information about a Teacher’s Qualifications as Required by [Section 1111(h)(6) ESEA.]

-We are very proud of our teachers and feel they are ready for the coming school year and are prepared to give your child a high-quality education.
-As a Title I school, we must meet federal rules related to teacher qualifications as defined in ESSA.
+At Duneland School Corporation, we are very proud of our teachers and feel they are ready for the coming school year and are prepared to give your child a high-quality education.
+At our Title I schools, we must meet federal rules related to teacher qualifications as defined in ESSA.
 These rules allow you to learn more about your child’s teachers’ training and credentials.
 We are happy to provide this information to you in a timely manner.
 At any time, you may ask:

 - Whether the teacher has met state qualifications and licensing criteria for the grade level and subject areas taught;